SteamFab/minecraft-forge/README.md

   ./scripts/start.sh
 </pre>

-## 4. Minecraft version
+## Minecraft version

-You can install a different version: Edit the Dockerfile and change the version variable.
+You can install a different Minecraft version: Edit the Dockerfile and change the version variable.
-Mods have to fit.
+The Mods have to fit the Minecraft version.
 You have to change these manually in the Dockerfile to the correct version or comment them out.

-## 5. Installing more mods: Copy the mods into the minecraft-server/minecraft/mods directory using wget:
+## Installing more mods: Copy the mods into the minecraft-server/minecraft/mods directory using wget on your instance:
+After you cloned this repo there will be a mods directory in minecraft-server/mods.
+This is where additional mods go.
+The easiest is to directly download them from a Web site using the wget command.
 <pre>
   cd ~/minecraft-server/minecraft/mods
-  wget <URL of your mod>
+  wget URL of your mod
 </pre>
-  - Rebuild the container: Re-run the install.sh script
+  - Rebuild the container: Re-run the install.sh script.
+    Alternatively you can just run the docker build command: ```docker build -t minecraft .```
   - Restart Minecraft as described above.

-## 6. Restore world from backup
+## Restore world from backup
+The server's world directory is in minecraft-server/minecraft/world on your instance.
+To restore a backup you have to copy your existing world directory into this location.
+Before you delete the existing world directory you can copy it elsewhere or do a backup.

-  - zip or tar an existing world directory to create a single archive file
+  - zip or tar an existing world directory to create a single archive file.
+This can be on an existing server, a realm, or your local laptop / desktop computer.
-  - Copy the archive to the new server.
+  - Copy the archive to the new instance.
 This can be a little tricky.
 The easiest is to use Google's gcloud utility tool.
-    - Install gcloud on your computer
+    - Install gcloud on your computer: https://cloud.google.com/sdk/downloads
     - Login to google: <pre>gcloud auth login</pre>
     - A browser window opens.
 Login to your Google account and grant permission to gcloud.
     - Now you can use gcloud to copy your world archive file to your instance:
 <pre>
   gcloud compute instances list
-  gcloud compute copy-files <your archive file> <your instance name>:.
+  gcloud compute copy-files your-archive-file your-instance-name:.
 </pre>
-    - Lo back into your instance by opening a terminal window
+    - Log back into your instance by opening a terminal window
     - Find the uploaded file: It is likely under a different account.
 Do this:
 <pre>
   ls -l /home
 </pre>
-    - You see all the different accounts now.
-Use <pre>ls -l /home/<dir name></pre> to list content of the different directories to find the file you just uploaded.
+    - You see all the different account's home directories now.
+Use <pre>ls -l /home/dir-name</pre> to list content of the different home directories to find the file you just uploaded.
-    - Once found move it to the minecraft-server/minecraft directory using the mv command
+    - Once found move it to the minecraft-server/minecraft directory using the mv command.
+Make sure you stop the Minecraft server container before doing this.
-    - Inflate or unzip the file
+    - Inflate or unzip the file.
+You might have to remove an already existing world directory before you do this.
+    - You should now have your world in the directory minecraft/world
+    - Now restart the Minecraft container